teleclimber/Dropserver.org/src/pages/docs/security-model.md

 Deno is a "Secure Runtime for JavaScript and Typescript".
 Unlike node which allows JS scripts access to a very large swath of calls to the underlying operating system, Deno stands in the way of each and every call to the OS.
 A Deno user can run untrusted code while limiting what that code can do.

-In addition to Deno, Dropserver leverages the underlying operating system's process monitoring and control system ("cgroups" in Linux) to restrict computing and storage resources (roadmap feature).

-Finally it is likely that in real-world use the sandbox is wrapped in another layer of security, likely a virtual machine such as Firecracker to limit the damage of a zero-day exploit. (roadmap feature)
+If available, Dropserver can also leverage the operating system's sandbox to prevent unwanted activity or resource consumption.
+Read about [Dropserver's use of Bubblewrap on Linux](https://olivierforget.net/blog/2023/dropserver-sandbox/) for example.

 Regardless of how the code is sandboxed, the running application will be restricted in the following ways: